No News is Good News

 We have had only two cria born since my last blog.
 Two boys, making it four up for the males with ten still to birth.
 Although I love them all equally (as is only right and proper) I always have some favourites.
 In some cases it is their character and with others its is their fleece, but Beck Brow High Jinx was top of both groups.

 I say was, maybe she still is.
 She does however have some serious competition in the fleece stakes.
 Ep Cambridge Courtesse (a Comissario daughter) has had a Beck Brow First Edition son on Wednesday, who appears to be exceptional.
 I can’t do him justice with a photo.
 His fleece is so fine and dense, it is organised into the tiniest staples absolutely everywhere (including his head and tail) and so bright (yep I quite like this boy).
-We have named him Beck Brow Special Edition (lets hope he stays as we hope and he doesn’t end up in the reduced isle!)
+We have named him Beck Brow A-Lister (lets hope he can live up to the grade – or will he be destined for reality TV )

 Of course I am biased.
 We are all biased about our alpacas.
 However, yesterday had the pleasure of having Prue and Ada visit from Millduck Alpacas in Australia.
 We enjoyed their company, and admired their beautiful alpacas, whilst visiting the AAA National Show last year.
 We had such a lovely time going through our fleeces and assessing the cria together.
-We independently agreed on the top three at present.
-The third to join Special Edition and High Jinx is Little E.
+We independently agreed on the top three (at present).
+The third to join A-Lister and High Jinx is Little E.

 In truth, we are so far, having a lovely year on the cria front.
 Some of the tried and tested pairings just keep giving excellent results.
 It might seem boring to keep getting duplicates, but we are happy to say Beck Brow Encore is looking increasing like being a carbon copy of his full siblings, especially Beck Brow First Edition.
 Photo at top of blog.